 Click Here for more information on SVX optics.

-Focuser: The SVX102T-R now comes with an American made 3” dual speed, Feather Touch rack and pinion focuser for both visual use and imaging.
+Focuser: The SVX102T-R comes with a Stellarvue 3” dual speed, rack and pinion focuser for both visual use and imaging.
 This focuser comes with 2” and 1.25” compression ring adapters for visual use.
 The focuser draw tube adapter is threaded for the 2" adapter.
 When converting from visual use to imaging, unthread the 2" adapter from the knurled part at the end of the focuser and thread the field flattener or reducer flattener into its place.

 Objective Lens: The 101.5mm clear aperture, 714mm focal length (f-7), air-spaced apochromatic triplet uses an Ohara FPL53 center element.
-Our 102 APO lenses are now .99 Strehl or higher.
 A test report is included with purchase.